garretlowe/garrets-insignificant-projects-that-are-probably-unfinished/pokemon-tools/README.md

 Finds starter options or groups of three pokemon types that are each super effective and uneffective to eachother in a chain.

+Updated June 2024 as an exercise in functional programming.
+Also the old version was yucky to look at 🤢.

 ### How To Use

 Run via CLI: `py triad-calculator/main.py`.